Liberdus/client-testing/README.md

 3. From the command palette run **Rebuild and Reopen in Container**.

-4. Once the container builds, open a shell and run `./SETUP` to clone and configure repos for a local Liberdus test network and web-client-v2.
+4. Once the container builds, open a shell and run `./SETUP.sh` to clone and configure repos for a local Liberdus test network and web-client-v2.

+5. Use a VNC client to connect on localhost to the port mentioned by the vnc server in the devcontainer configuration terminal.

+6. Run `./START.sh` to start a local Liberdus test network, the liberdus-proxy, and an http-server to host web-client-v2.

+7. Run `npx playwright codegen localhost:8080` to create tests for the web-client-v2 in a graphical fashion with the VNC client.

+8. Run `./STOP.sh` to stop the local test net, proxy, and web-client http-server

 5. Use a VNC client to connect on localhost to the port mentioned by the vnc server in the devcontainer configuration terminal.